jhansolo33/Unsupervised-Machine-Learning-and-Cryptocurrencies/README.md

 ##    Step 2: Feature Elimination, Feature Extraction & Reducing Data Dimensions using PCA

 Cluster DataFrame image:

 ![image(C)](https://github.com/jhansolo33/Unsupervised-Machine-Learning-and-Cryptocurrencies/assets/119264589/cbd9d90f-6f91-4b47-8f2b-69e920d1434e)

 ##  Step 3: Clustering Cryptocurrencies Using K-means and finding the Best Value using Elbow Curve

+• Clustering is a type of unsupervised learning that groups data points together.
+K-means is an unsupervised learning algorithm used to identify and solve clustering issues.
+K represents how many clusters there will be.
+These clusters are then determined by the means of all the points that will belong to the cluster.
+The K-means algorithm groups the data into K clusters, where belonging to a cluster is based on some similarity or distance measure to a centroid.
+The centroid is found by taking the mean of all the x-values in the cluster, and the mean of all the y-values in a cluster.
+Elbow Curve is an easy method for determining the best number for K-means.
+To create the elbow curve, two values are needed - a list of K values and a list of inertia values.
+Loop through the 10 values for K, for example and determine the inertia: range (1, 11). • Inertia is one of the most common objective functions to use when creating an elbow curve.
+The inertia is measuring the amount of variation in the dataset.
+The inertia measuring the amount of variation in the dataset.
+Inertia is the objective function to plot K values against.

 ![Elbow Curve](https://github.com/jhansolo33/Unsupervised-Machine-Learning-and-Cryptocurrencies/assets/119264589/285c74f7-7850-4d78-adbd-e5892aaeb762)